 President Dieter F. Uchtdorf said: “Over the course of my life, I have had the opportunity to rub shoulders with some of the most competent and intelligent men and women this world has to offer.
 When I was younger, I was impressed by those who were educated, accomplished, successful, and applauded by the world.
 But over the years, I have come to the realization that I am far more impressed by those wonderful and blessed souls who are truly good and without guile.”

 While my dad was very intelligent spiritually and academically, he was truly good and without guile.
-My dad, and my mom are very special people with the more pure, innocent hearts that us children agree that just by being near them, they calm our troubles and makes us feel happy.
+My dad, and my mom are very special people with the utmost pure, innocent hearts that us children agree that just by being near them, they calm our troubles and make us feel happy.
 I am sure those that have had the privilege to be near my parents will say the same.